Xavi Valero: Player

 Valero was born in Castellón de la Plana in the Valencian Community.
-He played 67 games in Segunda División, winning promotion with RCD Mallorca (1997), Real Murcia (2003) and Recreativo de Huelva in 2006, despite not being first-choice in any of those campaigns.
-He also represented Córdoba CF in that division, and played 92 Segunda División B matches, mainly for his hometown club CD Castellón.
+He played 67 games in Segunda División, winning promotion with Mallorca (1997), Real Murcia (2003) and Recreativo de Huelva in 2006, despite not being first-choice in any of those campaigns.
+He also represented Córdoba in that division, and played 92 Segunda División B matches, mainly for his hometown club Castellón.

-Released by Córdoba in 2004 but still training with the club, Valero moved abroad for the only time as a player in January 2005, to sign a one-month non-contract deal with Wrexham in Football League One.
+Released by Córdoba in 2004, but still training with the club, Valero moved abroad for the only time as a player in January 2005, to sign a one-month non-contract deal with Wrexham in Football League One.
 Manager Denis Smith signed him based on video footage.
 As first-choice Andy Dibble had a thigh injury, Valero made his debut on 11 January in a 2–2 draw at Peterborough United.
 He made two more league appearances for the Red Dragons, as well as a 2–1 win in the FAW Premier Cup quarter-finals away to Haverfordwest County on 18 January, and shared teams with compatriot striker Juan Ugarte.

 Goalkeeping coach

 After retiring from playing, Valero took his coaching badges, gaining a Masters in Goalkeeper Coaching from the Royal Spanish Football Federation (RFEF) and a Master of Sports Psychology UNED in Madrid.

 After José Ochotorena decided to return to Spain to work with Valencia, Rafael Benítez appointed Valero head goalkeeping coach of Liverpool in July 2007.
 He was praised by Liverpool striker Fernando Torres as one of the biggest reasons for his goals; during training, he instructed the players on how goalkeepers in future games react to one-on-one situations.

-Valero remained in Benítez's coaching staff at Inter Milan, Napoli and Real Madrid.
-In June 2018, he was named as goalkeeping coach as part of Manuel Pellegrini's staff at West Ham United.
+Valero remained in Benítez's coaching staff at Inter Milan, Chelsea, Napoli and Real Madrid.
+In June 2018, after a spell with Hebei China Fortune, he was named as goalkeeping coach as part of Manuel Pellegrini's staff at West Ham United.

+On 2 July 2025, Valero returned to reigning Premier League champions Liverpool as head of first-team goalkeeping coaching.